Subway Tile: 5 Smart Ways to Add Personality to White Tile

 But what’s one thing that ISN’T outdated in the above bathroom?

 The off-white subway tile.
-Add in a more modern vanity, and tile floor, and nix the racing stripe, and this subway tile has YEARS left.
-This space wasn’t renovated to be timeless, it was done to suit the people who live in the home.
-Again, while I might refer to trends, if you don’t like current trends – you do you, boo!
+Add in a more modern vanity, updated tile floor, and nix the racing stripe, and this subway tile has years left.

 Paint Color Ideas to Update Your 2000s Kitchen